kai-65537/AOLOT-scoreboard/README.md

 Editable labels (`edit = true`) can be clicked while the app is running to open an input dialog and update label text in memory only (the config file is not modified).
 While this dialog is open, global scoreboard hotkeys are paused and restored when it closes.

-Keybind format is Windows-oriented and structured:
+### Keybinding

+Keybindings are Windows-oriented and uses one required key plus optional modifier flags.

+Example:

 ```toml
 keybind.increase.key = "Q"